pschild/smart-home-conx/README.md

 1. Copy .env.template to .env and provide necessary credentials and secrets.

        SERVICE_USER:            username for authentication in api-gateway
        SERVICE_PASSWORD:        password for authentication in api-gateway
        SERVICE_SECRET:          secret (any string) used to generate and verify JWTs
        AMAZON_EMAIL:            email address used for Amazon log-in (see README in alexa-connector)
        AMAZON_PASSWORD:         password used for Amazon log-in (see README in alexa-connector)
        AMAZON_MFA_SECRET:       MFA used for Amazon log-in (see README in alexa-connector)
        WIFI_SSID:               SSID of your WiFi passed to firmwares that are built with pio
        WIFI_PASS:               Password of your WiFi passed to firmwares that are built with pio
        GITHUB_ACCESS_TOKEN:     Token for accessing GitHub API
-       OPEN_WEATHER_MAP_APP_ID: AppID to retrieve data from OpenWeatherMap API
+       OPEN_WEATHER_MAP_APP_ID: App ID to retrieve data from OpenWeatherMap API
        HOME_POSITION_LAT:       Latitude of your home's position
        HOME_POSITION_LON:       Longitude of your home's position
+       TELEGRAM_API_TOKEN:      Token for accessing Telegram API
+       TELEGRAM_RECEIVER_IDS:   Telegram Chat IDs to send messages to (comma-separated list)
 2. ~~Run `docker-compose up -d` to build and start all services.
 Run `docker-compose up -d --build <APP>` to run and rebuild a specific service.~~
    Run